SamarthSinghBITS/ARTIFICIAL_INTELLIGENCE_PROJECT/README.md

 # Artificial Intelligence Project
 # Methodology
-Five different algorithms have been used to predict wheteher an individual will create a bank account or not.
+Five different algorithms have been used to predict wheteher customer will make long term deposits or not.
 # How to Train?
 Paste the training dataset along with the code.
 Change the name of the dataset in Line 15 of the code to the name of the new dataset.
 # How to Use?